Jimboomba - Glenlogan

 Jimboomba - Glenlogan has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 58 projects likely affecting the region.
-Notable initiatives include Elridge, Mount Lindesay Highway upgrade (Johanna Street to South Street), Petbarn and Large Format Retail in Jimboomba, and Jimboomba Local Road Upgrades Stage 3.
+AreaSearch has identified 58 projects likely to affect this region.
+Notable ones include the Mount Lindesay Highway upgrade from Johanna Street to South Street, Petbarn and Large Format Retail development in Jimboomba, Elridge, and Jimboomba Local Road Upgrades Stage 3.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.